Deadly weekend on the road for Kansas drivers - NewsBreak

 Jacob Rivera died in the crash.
 Troopers say the driver, Dalton Hall, 20, of Illinois, and two other passengers from California, Chelsey Mendoza, 20, and Victoria Borrego, 21, all have serious injuries.

-At 4:15 a.m., eight miles east of Hoxie in Sheridan County, Vernon Rietcheck, 79, was heading west on Highway 24 when troopers say he attempted to make a left turn onto highway K188.
+At 4:15 a.m., near Hoxie in Sheridan County, Vernon Rietcheck, 79, was heading west on U.S. Highway 24 when troopers say he attempted to make a left turn onto Kansas Highway 188.
 The KHP said he missed the roadway and crashed with a concrete culvert.
 He died at the scene.

 For the latest news, weather, sports, and streaming video, head to KSN-TV.